algorithmica-org/algorithmica/content/english/hpc/algorithms/factorization.md

 There are slightly more errors because we are a bit loose with modular arithmetic here.
 The error rate grows higher when we increase and decrease (due to overflows).

 788.4861246275735

+### Larger Numbers

+"How big are your numbers?" determines the method to use:

+- Less than 2^16 or so: Lookup table.
+- Less than 2^70 or so: Richard Brent's modification of Pollard's rho algorithm.
+- Less than 10^50: Lenstra elliptic curve factorization
+- Less than 10^100: Quadratic Sieve
+- More than 10^100: General Number Field Sieve